orebenson/keystroke_authentication/README.md

 Full-stack keystroke authentication website.

-This is a research website, designed to collect keystroke data.
+This is a research website, designed to collect and analyse keystroke data.

 ## Activate VE
 > python -m venv .venv